fuel-packages/fuel-tinychimp/README.md

 ##Usage

-You can use the API methods [documented here](http://apidocs.mailchimp.com/1.3/) right off like this:
+You can use the API methods [documented here](http://apidocs.mailchimp.com/1.3/) right off your controller like this:

 	TinyChimp::lists(array('start' => 0, 'limit' => 50));